Canon-McMillan School District: History

-The Canon-McMillan School District was founded on September 15, 1954 in a merger between the Canonsburg, Cecil Township, and North Strabane Township schools.
+The Canon-McMillan School District was founded on September 15, 1954, in a merger between the Canonsburg, Cecil Township, and North Strabane Township schools.
 Canon-McMillan High School was formerly known as Canonsburg High school and Cecil High School when the name was changed.
 The high school moved to its current location in 1958.
 The district is named for Col. John Canon and the Rev. John McMillan.
 John McMillan's Log School; which dates back to the 1780s, is located outside the present day Canonsburg Middle School.

+On Thursday, September 9, 2021, Canon-McMillan High School experienced a bomb threat.

 Comprehensive list of schools

 The Canon-McMillan School District operates a total of nine schools: